 Have you found yourself frequently waking up to the shock of being drenched in perspiration?
 If so, you aren't alone.

-It’s not uncommon to sweat during the night.
+It’s not uncommon to experience excessive sweating at night.
 You may sweat due to several factors, such as:

 - The kind of food you had before going to bed

 - Sleeping with heavy or too many blankets

 - The level of warmth in your room

 When Is Sweating at Night a Bad Sign?

 While sweating at night isn't necessarily abnormal, it may be a sign of an underlying issue, such as a medical condition.

 You'll know something is wrong if you have had repeated episodes of sweating excessively at night such that your bedding and pajamas end up soaked.

 Night sweats are defined as a condition in which a person sweats profusely at night, usually in repeated episodes, causing garments and bedding to get wet.